wikimedia/mediawiki-vendor/README.md

 ----------------------------

 0. Read the [documentation] on the process for adding new libraries.
-1. Ensure you're using version 1.4.3 (or later) of composer via `composer --version`.
+1. Ensure you're using version 1.6.2 (or later.
+This keeps installed.json alphasorted, making patches less likely to conflict, and diffs easier to read) of composer via `composer --version`.
 2. Edit the composer.json file to add/update the libraries you want to change.
 3. Run `composer update --no-dev --ignore-platform-reqs` to download files and update the autoloader.